bgy4cx/Weight_for_weight/TechDebt.md

 ## 2. Pomodoro

 - The sort method of the list methods is an easy way to order the numbers with the requested conditions.

+## 3. Pomodoro

+- The list variable has to convert to string properly and I added some comments to the code.